Research and Innovative Technology Administration

-RITA has over 750 employees in Washington, DC, at the Volpe Center (Cambridge, Massachusetts), and at the Transportation Safety Institute (Oklahoma City, OK).
+RITA had over 750 employees in Washington, DC, at the Volpe Center (Cambridge, Massachusetts), and at the Transportation Safety Institute (Oklahoma City, OK).

+RITA was dissolved by section 6012 of the Fixing America's Surface Transportation (FAST) Act of 2015 and its functions were transferred to the Assistant Secretary for Research and Technology.

 History

 RITA was created under the Norman Y. Mineta Research and Special Program Improvement Act, and opened its doors on February 22, 2005.
 RITA's formation was part of a Department-wide reorganization to create one agency solely focused on promoting transportation research.
 In a report titled Research Activities of the Department of Transportation: A Report to Congress, then-Transportation Secretary Mineta promoted his vision for RITA as “A DOT administration that combines research-driven innovation and entrepreneurship to ensure a safe and robust transportation network.”

 The new agency was formed from several existing parts of USDOT: